-Our stay in Xi’an was very short as you might have noticed from my last entry about China, because we wanted to continue to the lands of Pandas, here our next day exploration.
+Our stay in Xi’an was brief, as highlighted in my last entry about China, driven by our eagerness to journey onward to the Panda lands.
+Here’s a glimpse into our exploration.

-We then arrived on time and happily welcomed by our expert Chengdu Guide, Samy.
-We had quick lunch at Chengdu train station, and headed straight to our first exploration of the day: the Dujiangyan Irrigation System, an ancient irrigation system, a UNESCO World Heritage Site.
+After arriving on time, we were warmly welcomed by our knowledgeable Chengdu guide, Samy.
+A quick lunch at Chengdu train station preceded our first exploration of the day: the Dujiangyan Irrigation System, an ancient marvel recognized as a UNESCO World Heritage Site.

-Chengdu, located in the central Sichuan, is the biggest city in the southwest of China and has always been a vital communication centre, thanks to the Yangtze River and its branches, the Min and Tuo Rivers, which extend through the Sichuan Basin.
+Nestled in the heart of central Sichuan, Chengdu stands as the largest city in southwest China.
+Throughout history, it has served as a crucial communication hub, owing to its strategic location along the Yangtze River and its prominent branches, the Min and Tuo Rivers, that gracefully traverse the Sichuan Basin.

 Dujiangyan Irrigation System:

-The complex was planned to mechanically regulate the water flow of the rivers from the mountains to the plains throughout the year.
-Dujiangyan is the oldest irrigation system in the world.
+Designed to mechanically regulate the water flow from the mountains to the plains year-round, Dujiangyan stands as the oldest irrigation system in the world, a testament to ancient engineering brilliance.

-We spend approximately 4 hours on this visit before heading back to Chengdu.
+We spent approximately 4 hours exploring this remarkable site before heading back to Chengdu.

 Buddha Zen Hotel

-Lastly and after this long day, we stay at Buddha Zen Hotel.
-We loved the atmosphere, character, I had a feeling of calmness surrounded by beautiful architecture and design, with central courtyards and traditional Chinese decor.
+To cap off this long day, we chose to stay at the Buddha Zen Hotel.
+We were enamoured by its tranquil atmosphere and distinctive character, basking in a sense of calmness amidst beautiful architecture and design.
+The central courtyards and traditional Chinese décor added to the overall charm.

-The hotel is near one of the best trendy areas, Qingyang, where there are plenty of quality restaurants and local bars with live singer’s shows.
-I can fully recommend if you go to Chengdu.
+The hotel is conveniently located near one of the trendiest areas, Qingyang, where you can find a plethora of quality restaurants and local bars featuring live singer shows.
+I fully recommend it if you find yourself in Chengdu

 “May what I do flow from me like a river, no forcing and no holding back, the way it is with children.” ― Rainer Maria Rilke